 Video Game Cruelty Punishment: During Police and Triad missions, hurting civilians or causing property damage (eg. accidentally hit a bystander's car, knock over guard rails/lampposts/etc, or just being plain clumsy via mistiming button presses for Park Our) reduces the amount of Cop EXP you receive at the end of the mission.
 When you're not on a mission, however, you're free to be as big a jerk as you like, as long as the beat cops don't catch you.

 Violation of Common Sense: NPCs in the "Drug Bust" mini-missions.
 The goal is to catch drug dealers in action, all of whom are doing their thing within view of a clearly visible security camera.
-As if that weren't enough, you usually need to beat up all the gangsters in the area before bugging the camera...and rather than take their business to another location, they decide to go right back to their usual hangout under the camera.
-A case of Stupid Crooks, perhaps?
+As if that weren't enough, you usually need to beat up all the gangsters in the area before bugging the camera...and rather than take their business to another location, they decide to go right back to their usual hangout under the cameranote Though it is unclear if they are the same thugs you fought.
 Averted for at least one camera where you can bypass the thugs by using a certain route.

 Wall Jump: A minor one: tapping the run button when near any wall too high for Wei to climb causes him to jump against it, pressing attack causes him to do a spinning kick off the wall and pressing run again causes him to leap off it, which he can follow up with the kick.
 The leap off the wall doesn't really serve any gameplay purpose since he can't keep jumping off multiple walls and any walls that'd be close enough to allow him to do that are extremely rare.